CARA7org/cara7-contracts/README.md

 ## General info

 ### Smart-contracts structure

+Each proxy is an NFT so we can retrieve easely a specific NFT.
+This can be achieve by the deployer contract that create each proxy with the create2 opcode.

 - **Deployer**: Contracts that deploy 2 sorts of proxy _Vehicle_ and _Battery_ at determistic address and the possibility to retrieve contract address with specific parameters.